-Perhaps you are more comfortable with a Mac OS?
-We have five Macs located in the instruction room.
-Several of our computers have BibleWorks and Accordance software installed (see our tutorials to get started!)
+Three of our computers have BibleWorks installed (see our tutorials to get started!)
 Most computers in the library can print using BU IS&T’s MyPrint system (see below for more information).

 Self-service flatbed scanners are available free of charge at the School of Theology Library to all library visitors.
 Materials can be scanned into 5MB PDF, text-searchable PDF, JPEG, and Word file formats.
 The scanners are halfway down the main hallway of the library on the left.
 Using our scanners, you are able to:

 • Send scanned material to your email address